- Blue waters and idyllic towns make an island-hopping honeymoon in Greece one of the country’s most sought-after activities.

 In addition to the mansions and museums, Hydra has a strong artistic movement, and every summer, a series of contemporary art exhibitions take place here.
 The churches are also interesting: the Monastery of the Assumption of the Virgin Mary in the port and the temples of Agios Ioannis the Fasting with frescoes of the 18th century and Agios Konstantinos Hydra made of hewn stone.

-Spetses is another beloved island of the Saronic Gulf, one of the classic islands of the weekend – and not only.
+Spetses is another beloved island of the Saronic Gulf, one of the best couple-friendly islands near Athens – and not only.
 The shopping center and soul of the island is Dapia, the square of the Revolution, where the cannon of the island was located, with the cannons, the neoclassical mansions, and the cobbled streets in intricate designs.

 Around the square are, in addition to most shops, the port where dolphins arrive and the most important museums.
 Apart from the classic walk to the old port with the shipyards, it is worth walking to Kastelli, which resembles a village – although it is only minutes away from the cosmopolitan Dapia.
 Cars are not allowed on the island, but you can rent a motorbike or bicycle.